scality/Zenko/docs/Installation/topics/Installing_Zenko.rst

      * All pods are running (as described in the previous step).

-     * One of the pods shows a "Completed" state.
+     * At least one pod shows a "Completed" state.

      Once these criteria are satisfied, delete these configuration pods by deleting the job that spawned them.